TheAhumMaitra/Itomori/README.md

 [`License`](License.md)

-### ⚠ Logs warning : This app is designed to take logs , so you need to delete them mannualy, Go to `home / Itomori` and delete the `.logs/app.log`'s content, not the file.
+**⚠ Logs warning :** _This app is deaigned to take logs, please clear the `.logs/app.log` , well it might me depends on your OS.
+We are developing a comamnd to vlear logs, but it is not ready yet!_

 # Thanks